oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 2. Click the **Endpoints** tab and then click the **Add** button to add a new endpoint

-    The endpoint represents the Oracle database in Oracle Key Vault.
+    An endpoint represents an Oracle database instance in Oracle Key Vault.

     ![Key Vault](./images/image-2025-7-24_15-59-1.png "Click on Add to add a new endpoint")